oracle/node-oracledb/doc/api.md

 creation.
 It is useful if the token is known to have expired, and you are not using [`accessTokenCallback`](#createpoolpoolattrsaccesstokencallback).

-It can also be useful in tests to set an invalid token so that token expiry code paths can be tested.
+It can also be useful in tests to set an expired token so that token expiry code paths can be tested.

 See [Explicitly Refreshing Pool Access Tokens](#settingpooltokens) for an example.